dcampbell24/financial-accounts/README.md

 To get the price of metals I use a service from goldapi.io and it requires a token (free for 100 requests per month).
-The token is stored in a file named "goldapi.io.txt" stored in the same directory as the program is run from or in your config local directory.
+The token is stored in a file named "goldapi.io.txt" stored in your config local directory.

 | Platform | Value                             | Example                                  |
 | -------- | --------------------------------- | ---------------------------------------- |